rns/kollos-luif-doc/manual.md

 -- lexical

 comma          ~ ','
--- [todo: true and false are Lua keywords: KHIL needs to handle this] S_true         ~ 'true'
+_true          ~ 'true'   -- true is a Lua keyword
-S_false        ~ 'false'
+_false         ~ 'false'  -- and so is false
 null           ~ 'null'
 number         ~ int
                | int frac